bevy-cheatbook/bevy-cheatbook/src/basics/res.md

 # Resources

-Akin to "global variables" or "singletons", used to hold data independent of entities.
+Resources allow you to store a single global instance of some data type, independently of entities.

+Use them for data that is truly global for your app, such configuration / settings.

+Even if there is only one of a certain thing (such as the player in a single-player game), it is still preferable to use an entity instead of a resource, because entities are composed of multiple components, some of which can be shared with other entities.
+Resources are monolithic.

-Any Rust type (`struct` or `enum`) can be used as a resource.
+Similar to components, any Rust type (`struct` or `enum`) can be used as a resource.

-Types must be unique; there can only be one resource of a given type.
+Types must be unique; there can only be one instance of a given type.

 ```rust,no_run,noplayground
 {{#include ../code/src/basics.rs:resource}}
 ```

-Resources can be accessed from systems, using `Res`/`ResMut`.
+Resources can be accessed from [systems](./systems.md), using `Res`/`ResMut`.

 ## Resource Initialization